Dario-Maglio/CMPDA/ROOT_and_C++/README.rst

 ROOT and C++
 ============

-Introduction to C and C++ with simple codes and the ROOT framework.
+Introduction to C, C++  and the ROOT framework with simple examples.

 References